Selecting plants to thrive in this landscape requires consideration of our microclimate and environment, with characteristics such as:

 Arbutus family

-Manzanitas: Cultivars of California and Oregon species are mostly thriving in our dry, sandy soil (outperforming the native Hairy Manzanita).
-I have just had to add some N (fish fertilizer) due to yellowing leaves.
+Manzanitas: Cultivars of California and Oregon species are mostly thriving in our dry, sandy soil (outperforming the native Hairy Manzanita), but benefit from occasional N fertilizer.
 The deer absolutely leave them alone.
 They are gorgeous, too.

-Madronas: My favorite trees, and native.
-Volunteers and transplants do well here, but they evidently can't handle "better" soil or regular watering.
+Madronas: A favorite "broadleaf evergreen" native trees that likes dry, nutrient-poor soil.
 (Related strawberry trees, from the Mediterranean, do great in local conditions but get eaten by deer.)

-Kinnikinic (native, plus cultivars) is deer resistant and seems to be developing considerable drought tolerance over time.
+Kinnikinic (native, plus cultivars): Increasingly used in local landscaping as a groundcover, this is deer resistant and seems to be adaptable to drought conditions.

-Evergreen huckleberries: Carefree for hedgerows/privacy and also provide wildlife habitat and fruit, and seem entirely deer resistant.
+Evergreen huckleberries: Carefree evergreen shrubs for hedgerows/privacy, which also provide wildlife habitat and berries, and they seem entirely deer resistant.

-Tall Oregon Grape: Prickly like holly, so completely deer resistant.
-I lost many small plugs after transplanting, but once established, they seem resilient.
+Tall Oregon Grape: Prickly like holly, so completely deer resistant, and happy to establish in sun or shade.
 The fruit is sour but makes excellent jelly!
-Low Oregon Grape seems to do pretty well in dry shade.
+Low Oregon Grape does well in dry shade.

 Other natives holding their own: Alders in the lower/wetter part of the property (and they are Nitrogen fixers), Douglas firs in most areas, Ponderosa and shore pines, sword ferns and salal once established.

-Blackberries, haha: Our longstanding, invasive Himalayan blackberry is a bully in the landscape, and I have removed most from the property, but you have to admire its resilience, and it produces abundantly.
-This suggests that more controllable cultivars should also do well.
+Blackberries, haha: Our longstanding, invasive Himalayan blackberry is a bully in the landscape, but you have to admire its resilience, and it produces abundantly.
+More controllable cultivars should also do well.

-Other invasives that have thrived, but I'm still removing them: English holly, Scotch Broom (it helps that its a Nitrogen fixer), Black locust (another Nitrogen fixer, which has a gorgeous, lush appearance without any water or care), and Japanese knotweed (another beauty that has to go).
+Other invasives that have thrived, but I'm still removing them: English holly, Scotch Broom (a leguminous shrub that fixes N and thus easily colonizes areas with poor soil), Black locust (another Nitrogen fixer, which has a gorgeous, lush appearance without any water or care), and Japanese knotweed (another beauty that has to go).

-Ceanothus: my various cultivars from California (e.g. blue blossom) are outperforming the native redstem ceanothus and are more deer resistant.
+Ceanothus: my various cultivars from California (e.g. blue blossom AKA California lilac) are outperforming the native redstem ceanothus and are more deer resistant.

 Pearly Everlasting: One of my easiest native flowers, spreading by seed.

-Other easy ones include Canada goldenrod, Western yarrow, wooly sunflower, all deer resistant.
+Other easy flowers include Canada goldenrod, Western yarrow, and wooly sunflower, all deer resistant and valuable to local pollinators.

 Catmints: Walker's Low has grown rapidly and serves up a feast for bees.